Freight Shipping from Buffalo to Portland

 How much does it cost to ship freight from Buffalo to Portland?

-Full truckload (FTL) rates from Buffalo, NY to Portland, OR currently range from $6,009-$7,407 for a standard dry van load over the 2,795-mile route.
+Full truckload (FTL) rates from Buffalo, NY to Portland, OR currently range $6,009-$7,407 (roughly $2.17-$2.66 per mile over 2,795 miles).
 LTL shipments typically cost $1,737-$2,776 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Buffalo to Portland?